jessicaphelan/jessicaphelan.github.io/content/authors/admin/_index.md

 ## About Me

 I am a researcher at the intersection of Human-Computer Interaction and Artificial Intelligence, focused on developing AI systems that enhance human potential and emotional wellbeing.
-My work spans from building AI-driven therapeutic tools to investigating the psychological aspects of human-AI interaction.
+My work spans from building AI-driven wellness tools to investigating the psychological aspects of human-AI interaction.
 At Vanderbilt University, I've led research on AI-powered cybersecurity training and personality-adaptive systems, and through internships at NASA Ames Research Center and Marshall Space Flight Center, I worked on NLP and computer vision applications.

 I'm currently exploring how AI can support mental health through innovative approaches like Internal Family Systems therapy and personalized self-reflection technologies.
 My research combines technical expertise in machine learning with insights from psychology and neuroscience to create technologies that foster genuine self-awareness and growth.